borisdj/FixedWidthParserWriter/README.md

         [FixedWidthFileField(Line = 1)]
         public string CompanyName { get; set; }

-        // Format set on class with custom DefaultFormat so not required on each Attribute of DateTime Property [FixedWidthFileField(Line = 4, Start = 15, Length = 19/*, Format = "yyyy-MM-dd"*/)]
+        // Format set on class with FormatDateTime so not required on each Attribute of DateTime Property [FixedWidthFileField(Line = 4, Start = 15, Length = 19/*, Format = "yyyy-MM-dd"*/)]
         public DateTime Date { get; set; }